pippim/pippim.github.io/answers.md

 ## Posts by Tag

-There are about 4,000 posts in Pippim's Answers directory (`_posts`).
+There are about 3,633 tags used by Pippim Answers.
-To make accessing them more managagle nested tags by letter, then tag, then posts are used.
+To make accessing them more managable, tags are nested by letter, then by tag, then the posts are listed in small grouups of about 15.

 Click the expand chevron (▶️) to expand a group of tags.

 Click the collapse chevron (🔽) to shrink a group of tags.

+### Answer Tags

 {% include posts_by_tag.html %}